-With the launch of AB 705, Golden West did have higher numbers of students passing transfer-level math than under the old system, but we also had 1,205 students drop their math courses.
+When of AB 705 was adopted, Golden West had higher numbers of students passing transfer-level math than under the old system.
+We also had 1,205 students drop their math courses.
 Most of these students (92%) did not enroll again for the Spring term.
 Even more alarming, Black students were almost 90% likely to drop their math course, which means we are unlikely to make any progress with this population without addressing this problem.
 This project hires a Math Retention Specialist (500 hours as a professional expert) and a part-time counselor to case manage students in the lowest-level math and English courses.
-Total request is \$35,030.
+Total request is \$62,640.
 If we can keep students in math and English, we will keep students in college.